Print and PDF Options

 First Year

 The Ontario Secondary School Diploma (OSSD) or equivalent including a minimum of six 4U or M courses.
 The six 4U or M courses must include 4U English.
-Applicants submitting an English language test to satisfy the requirements of the English Language Proficiency section of this Calendar may use that test to also satisfy the 4U English prerequisite requirement.
 The Bachelor of Journalism with a Concentration in Health Sciences must also include one 4U Math, and either 4U Chemistry or 4U Biology.

 Note: Students who already hold an undergraduate degree in another field are not eligible to apply for the B.J.
 (Honours) program.
 These students should consult the information on the Master of Journalism or the Master of Arts in Communication in the Faculty of Graduate Studies and Research Calendar.